It is not all pies and Mac n’ cheese molded into giant mozzarella sticks around the Sidework househould. Most of the time I try to eat healthfully.

 Pinch of old Bay Seasoning

-Heat 1 tbs of olive oil with 1 tbs butter in a large heavy skillet until smoking.
-Add fish and sear until brown (about 1 minute), flip and sear on other side.
+- In a large, heavy-bottomed skillet heat 1 tbs of olive oil with 1 tbs butter until smoking.
+Add fish and sear until brown (about 1-2 minutes), flip and sear on the other side.
 Set fish aside on a plate.

-Add onions to hot skillet and cook until softened.
+- Add onions to the hot skillet and cook until softened.
 Add garlic, oregano, and kale.
 Cover with lid and cook 1 minute until kale is wilted and garlic is aromatic.

 - Squeeze lemons over the pan and toss the lemon halves in with the greens.
 Scrape up browned bits from the bottom of the pan and add broth.
 When broth comes to a boil, add fish and any collected juices. reduce to a simmer, cover, and poach until fish is cooked through (about 3 minutes for 1 inch thick filets).